May 5, 2016

 Privacy & Security

-CSB understands how important privacy and security are to you not only in your banking but also in your everyday life.
-We do our utmost to maintain the highest levels of both to protect your information.
+CSB understands how important privacy and security are to you not only in your banking, but also in your everyday life.
+We do our best to maintain the highest levels of security to protect your information.
+We also want to arm you with current information that you can use to keep up with cyber criminals.

-You can also find a wealth of resouces here!
+You can also find a wealth of free resouces by visiting www.onguardonline.gov

 Children's Privacy Protection Act